obihann/Hubut-Jenkins-Auth/README.md

-# hubot-jenkins-auth
+# Hubot Jenkins Auth Manager

-A hubot script that does the things
+A Hubot plugin to manage the credentiasl database of @obihann/hubot-jenkins.
+Stop editting it by hand, let the robots do it for you.

 See [`src/jenkins-auth.coffee`](src/jenkins-auth.coffee) for full documentation.